Hacknocraft/AppFriendsDocs/docs/android.md

     public void onCreate() {
         super.onCreate();

-        AppFriendsConfiguration configuration = new AppFriendsConfiguration.Builder()
+        AppFriendsConfiguration configuration =
-                .debugMode(true)
+          new AppFriendsConfiguration.Builder()
                                      .gravity(Gravity.RIGHT) // Which way the widget should open from .build();

         AppFriendsUIKit.init(this, configuration);
     }